Li131-J/python_bootcamp_final/README.md

-To able to run my final project, you need to import following softwares: mataplotlib, numpy, Pillow and scipy.
+To run my final project, you need to have the following software libraries installed: matplotlib, numpy, Pillow, and scipy.